Miguel A. Torres

 Miguel A. Torres (born 1941) is a Spanish winemaker, author and businessman.
-He is President and Managing Director of Bodegas Torres, and is a member of the fourth generation of this family business.
+He is the owner, president and managing director of Bodegas Torres, and is a member of the fourth generation of this family business.
 He also manages the company’s vineyards in Chile and collaborates with his sister Marimar Torres in California.
+Additionally, Torres is the co-founder of the International Wineries Climate Association (IWCA).

 Early life

 In 1957, he started his degree in Chemical Sciences at the University of Barcelona, two years later transferring to the University of Dijon (Bourgogne), where he specialised in oenology and viticulture.

 In 1962, he joined the family business, of which he is currently President and Managing Director.
 Five years after joining the company he married Waltraud Maczassek, a painter and fine arts graduate, who from the very first has collaborated with the company in sales management on the German market.

 In 1982-1983 he extended his viticulture and oenology studies at the University of Montpellier (France), having taken a sabbatical year.